zhang0jhon/AttentionOCR/README.md

 ### Train

+First, download pretrained [__inception v4 checkpoint__](https://github.com/tensorflow/models/tree/master/research/slim) and put it in ./pretrain folder.
-You can modify your gpu lists in config.py for specified gpus and then run:
+Then you can modify your gpu lists in config.py for specified gpus and then run:
 ```
 python train.py
 ```